U.S. money manager pleads guilty in long-running fraud case

 At Friday’s hearing, Walsh admitted to issuing promissory notes that “fraudulently stated I owed and would pay tens of millions of dollars.”
 He said he operated the scheme primarily out of his office on Long Island.

-Along with pleas by Walsh and Greenwood, prosecutors in 2009 secured a guilty plea from Deborah Duffy, 58, WG Trading’s former chief compliance officer, who admitted to illegally transferring more than $100 million to Greenwood and Walsh.
+Prosecutors in 2009 also secured a guilty plea from Deborah Duffy, 58, WG Trading’s former chief compliance officer, who admitted to illegally transferring more than $100 million to Greenwood and Walsh.

 Both Walsh and Greenwood are former part owners of the New York Islanders National Hockey League team.